-Philadelphia MarketPlace Food & Shops at PHL introduced a comprehensive Recycling program in 2010.
+Philadelphia Marketplace at PHL introduced a comprehensive Recycling program in 2010.
 The recycling and energy efficiency initiatives included “single stream” recycling of cardboard, glass, aluminum, plastic and clean paper; processing of used fryer oil into bio-diesel fuel; and converting some common area lighting to high-efficiency LED lamps.
 Each restaurant and retail location within PHL carries a recycled only container that is collected and sorted.
-The Food & Shops program at PHL also introduced trash receptacles equipped to make recycling easy in all food court areas throughout the airport for passengers and employees.
+The concessions program at PHL also introduced trash receptacles equipped to make recycling easy in all food court areas throughout the airport for passengers and employees.

 In addition to the initiates above, the following retail locations carry products that are made from recycled materials OR have initiatives that support the effort to be sustainably responsible.
 Passengers and employees at PHL are encouraged to visit each location and purchase an eco-friendly item:

 •Au Bon Pain reduces waste through reuse and recycling, and by purchasing recycled and recyclable products (napkins, coffee sleeves, plates, paper bags, etc.), or products and materials that can be refurbished where these alternatives are available, economical, and suitable.
 Au Bon Pain also created and executed an energy savings program called "A Better Planet" which outlined procedures that can reduce the amount of electricity, energy, food and water used at the cafes.
 Locations include Terminals A-West, C, E, and F.